-The Commission recommends the publication of information on all secondary trades of pipeline capacity and the results of the day-ahead auction of contracted but un-nominated capacity.
+Information on all secondary trades of pipeline capacity and the results of the day-ahead auction of contracted but un-nominated capacity would be published.
 The information to be published would be the price of the trade and any other information that might reasonably influence that price, taking into account measures to protect the anonymity of counterparties, and should occur at or shortly after the time the transaction is entered into.
 This would provide greater transparency by:

-- aiding the price discovery process for secondary capacity trades and the auction and by doing so reduces the search costs and expedites the transaction process; - providing for the efficient allocation and use of capacity because market participants would be able to readily assess the market value of capacity and make informed decisions; and - enabling market participants to engage in more effective negotiations and providing them with the confidence that access is being provided on a non-discriminatory basis.
+- aiding the price discovery process for secondary capacity trades and the auction and by doing so reduces the search costs and expedites the transaction process - providing for the efficient allocation and use of capacity because market participants would be able to readily assess the market value of capacity and make informed decision - enabling market participants to engage in more effective negotiations and providing them with the confidence that access is being provided on a non-discriminatory basis.